WIRX: History

 WIRX returned to "Rock 107 WIRX" in 1991 and began running a mainstream rock format which it continues to do to this day.

-Former program directors include Jim Gifford, Shelley Morgan, and Robb Rose.
+Former program directors include Jim Gifford, Brian Maloney, Shelley Morgan, and Robb Rose.

 The station is managed on a local level to this day, much as it was when it first came on the air.

 On January 6, 2025, Mid-West Family Broadcasting began simulcasting to the South Bend–Mishawaka metropolitan area on WYRX-FM (94.3) in Plymouth, Indiana, which had previously offered a classic rock format.

 WIRX is an affiliate of the weekly syndicated Pink Floyd show "Floydian Slip."

 Morning shows

 The station has had several morning shows over the last decade.
 Hosts have included John Jay with Brother Phil, the syndicated Free Beer and Hot Wings, The Jason Lee show featuring Hunter, Rex Charger, and the "Plan B Morning Show" with Brock Havens.
 When the station began simulcasting on WYRX-FM in 2025, WIRX began airing the syndicated Bob & Tom Show, which WYRX (as WZOC) had already been airing in South Bend.